By Giles Mountford

-Born into a working-class family to a Zimbabwean father and English-German mother, who separated before she knew any different, meant that economic survival has always had to take priority over her pursuit of a career in writing and performing.
+Born into a working-class family to a Zimbabwean father and English-German mother, who separated before she knew any different, has meant that economic survival has always taken priority over her pursuit of a career in writing and performing.

 Thanks to her parents’ influence, Sophia was immersed in books and language from an early age.
 Words fascinated her so much that she compiled a notebook of every word she knew before she was even able to construct a functional written sentence,

 “I’d always have to be in bed for six right into my teens – way before my friends.
 No TV in the room.
 I was allowed one hour to read.
 I loved reading and being read to.
 My mum was into science fiction and fantasy.
 I vividly remember her reading me The Hobbit”.